-In our Flaming Sword Sepher Sephiroth, the main entry for Nephthys, “Lady of the Temple” (neb-hwt), can be found under the number 71 (NBTI).
+In the Flaming Sword Sepher Sephiroth, the main entry for Nephthys, “Lady of the Temple” (neb-hwt), can be found under the number 71 (NBTI).
 Her name is derived from the ancient Egyptian root neb, meaning “mistress”, and hwt, “temple enclosure”.
 Thus she is the Lady of the House and the archetypal temple priestess.
 She is the principle (neter) of eternal life in transition.
 Her powers of protection are thus given to the sun barque of Ra upon entry to the Duat at dusk or twilight, at the commencement of the journey through night.

 Nephthys, as drawn by Jeff Dahl